superpowers04/superpowers04/README.md

 * Sexuality: Lesbian :3
 * Relationship Status: Not interested in one
 * Interests: Programming, Drawing, Minecraft, NSFW content(hence the disclaimer above, please read it), ~~your mother~~
+> [!NOTE]
+> I also have an OC named Stephanie, we are not the same being.<br><sub>TL;DR, I created an OC that was originally me but she started splitting off from me so much that I don't use her as my persona anymore</sub>

 # The links to the funny extras
 - [Pronouns.page](https://en.pronouns.page/@superpowers04)